HlapecMihad/EG/README.md

-# EG
+# EndGame

-Assembly EndGame built using React.
+Hangman game built using React.

 ### How to play: